neildhir/DCBO/README.md

 ## Disclaimer

 This is research code.
 Written by researchers, for researchers.
-We do not have enough time nor are we professional software engineers and are thus not equipped to make a (more) robust implementation.
+We are not professional software developers and are thus not equipped to make a (more) robust implementation.
 Consequently, things may break.
 If they do please do not be angry.
 Instead, if you would like to contribute, find things that are broken or have any suggestions for this work, you can contact us at ndhir@turing.ac.uk or open an issue on this repository.